 - Do not feel shy or discourage if you lack flexibility or strength.
 This is not a single day job, practice makes a man perfect.

 - Focus on your breath, right from the first day.

 - Understand each person is unique, so the flexibility and body type.

-- Everybody has different level of strength, hardness, flexibility and stamina.
+- Everybody has a different level of strength, hardness, flexibility, and stamina.

 - Your lifestyle may vary from others, so find a bunch of styles that fit your needs.

 - Ask your trainer if you face any issue.